-Revenue from business process outsourcing includes transaction processing, customer care, technical support, billing and collections, dispute handling, off the shelf courseware, KYC services, and market research and analytics in which revenue is recognised on the basis of number of hours or days services have been rendered and therefore revenue is being recognized over the time basis.
+Revenue from business process outsourcing includes transaction processing, customer care, technical support, billing and collections, dispute handling, off the shelf courseware, KYC services, and market research and analytics in which revenue is recognised on the basis of number of hours or days services have been rendered as the customer simultaneously receives and consumes the benefits provided by the Group performance obligation, therefore revenue is being recognized over the time basis.
 Customers are invoiced on the monthly basis.

-In respect of Content delivery services segment it majorly includes content process outsourcing solutions, digital product conception, content creation, multichannel distribution, post-delivery customer service and IT support.
+In respect of Content delivery services segment, it majorly includes content process outsourcing solutions, digital product conception, content creation, multichannel distribution, post-delivery customer service and IT support.
 All these are primarily on a fixed price contract on which revenue is recognised only upon full satisfaction of the performance obligation, deemed to be acceptance by the customers and transfer of control, therefore, the Group recognises revenue using point in time.